 1) Take a deep breath and as you inhale, stretch both the arms outwards to the sides.

 2) Exhale and bring both arms in front of you.
-Swing the right arm under the left arm and grab both shoulders with the opposite hands.
+Swing the right arm under the left arm and grabbing both shoulders with the opposite hands.

-3) If you have more flexibility in the shoulders then release the grip and continue with forearms wrapped around each other till the right fingers is resting in the left palm.
+3) If you have more flexibility in the shoulders then release the grip and continue with forearms wrapped around each other till the right fingers are resting in the left palm.